chrismccord/atlas/README.md

 # Atlas

-Atlas is Object Relational Mapper for Elixir.
+Atlas is an Object Relational Mapper for Elixir.
 (Work in progress.
 Expect breaking changes)

 ## Current Features
 - Postgres Adapter